Blink-182 (album): Collaborations

 The album features a collaboration with Robert Smith of The Cure.

 The album features a large array of collaborators, in a first for the band.
 During the process, the band partnered with DJ Shadow and Dan the Automator; Barker recorded "The Fallen Interlude" with producer Sick Jacken, of the gangsta rap group Psycho Realm.
 A planned collaboration with the Neptunes never came to fruition.
+Barker noted that a planned collaboration with N.E.R.D., a spinoff of the Neptunes, involved reciprocal guest appearances—he would contribute to their record while they would feature on a Blink-182 release.
+The collaboration ultimately never materialized.
 The band also asked Ken Andrews, frontman of the band Failure, to contribute to its songs at his choosing.
 Andrews ended up adding guitars and keyboards to "Obvious" and "Violence".

 The band also collaborated with The Cure frontman Robert Smith on "All of This".
 It was a dream come true for Hoppus, who had been significantly influenced by The Cure as a kid; he even donned eyeliner and red lipstick like Smith during high school.
 The team sent Smith the bed track of the tune in hopes he would contribute; Smith obliged and recorded his parts in England.
 The three initially believed their legitimacy would be in question due to the goofy nature of their earlier work, to which Smith responded, "Nobody knows what kind of songs you are going to write in the future and nobody knows the full potential of any band.
 I really like the music you sent me."